nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 Strengths:

 1. User-friendly manner of adding new events and deadlines
-2. Acknowledges the important features required by the project (marking a task as ‘done’, searching for a task by keywords, support for recurring events, quick add feature, etc.)
+2. Acknowledges the important features required by the project (marking a task as 'done', searching for a task by keywords, support for recurring events, quick add feature, etc.)
 3. Automatic reminder feature for tasks
-4. Categorizes events as “today”, “this week” and “this month”, etc. which is in line with the project requirement
+4. Categorizes events as "today", "this week" and "this month", etc. which is in line with the project requirement
 5. Clear, concise, responsive and efficient UI

 Weaknesses: